Peter Gammons: Print journalist

-Gammons has also authored numerous baseball books, including Beyond the Sixth Game and was a well known supporter of now disgraced Steroid-Era pitcher Roger Clemens.

-TV work
+In 1985, Gammons published his only book, Beyond the Sixth Game.

+Television journalist

 In 1988, he joined ESPN, where he served primarily as an in-studio analyst.
 During the baseball season, he appeared nightly on Baseball Tonight and had regular spots on SportsCenter, ESPNEWS and ESPN Radio.
 He wrote an Insider column for ESPN.com and also wrote for ESPN The Magazine.
 The Globe reprinted some of his ESPN columns well into the 1990s.
 In 2006, Gammons was named as one of two field-level reporters for ESPN's Sunday Night Baseball, joining Bonnie Bernstein.
 He held that position through the 2008 season, when he moved exclusively to baseball.

 After being out for illness, Gammons returned to ESPN on Wednesday, September 20, 2006.
 He reported from Fenway Park on the 6 P.M. edition of SportsCenter and the 7 P.M. edition of Baseball Tonight.
 Gammons resumed his regular reporting coverage during the 2007 baseball season.

 After 20 years with ESPN, on December 8, 2009, Gammons announced that he would leave ESPN to pursue "new challenges" and a "less demanding schedule".
 Gammons joined the MLB Network and MLB.com as on-air and online analyst.
 He also works for NESN.

-Other activities

 Gammons is on the 10-person voting panel for the Fielding Bible Awards, an alternative to the Gold Glove Awards in Major League Baseball.